-The Texas offense of False Report To Induce Emergency Response gives police the right to arrest you if they believe you were responsible for making a false report to law enforcement or 9-1-1, and the report caused an. emergency response and you were reckless about whether that false report could cause someone to be harmed.
+The Texas False Report To Induce Emergency Response law gives police the right to arrest you if they believe you were responsible for making a false report of a criminal offense or an emergency to law enforcement, 9-1-1, or any other governmental employee, and the report caused an emergency response and you were reckless about whether that response could cause someone to be injured.

 Have you been charged with False Report To Induce Emergency Response?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 What is the current Texas law about False Report To Induce Emergency Response?